-The course will provide trainers with the skills and knowledge to confidently teach scentwork students to a level where they can compete at levels 1-3 in SWUK trials.
+The course will provide trainers with the skills and knowledge to confidently teach scentwork students to a level where they can compete at beginner level trials.
 The course is focused on the problems and difficulties encountered by scentwork beginners and how best to provide structured training in order to overcome them.

-We aim to develop your skills in the context of scentwork training and to apply your general canine knowledge and competence so as to provide courses suitable for scentwork beginners.
-We will provide you with detailed lesson plans with which you can quickly start your own structured ScentworkUK training course.
+The aim is to develop your skills in the context of scentwork training and to apply your general canine knowledge and competence so as to provide courses suitable for scentwork beginners.
+We will provide you with detailed lesson plans with which you can quickly start your own structured scentwork training course.

-The course is run over two days and successful completion leads to SWUK certification.
+The course is run over two days and successful completion leads to the award of a scentwork trainers certificate.
 Applications are invited from those with dog training qualifications and experience.
 Please select a course from the schedule in the side bar for an application form.

 We welcome applications from existing dog trainers or clubs who wish to add scentwork to their programme of activities as well as qualified trainers who have formal dog training qualifications.

 - Understanding the difference between interest and indication

 - Training a passive indication and dealing with common errors

 - Teaching “competition skills” preparing for trials

 - Running an introduction to scentwork course/workshop (contents, subjects, benefits etc)

 - Running beginner progression classes/workshops including content, aims and objectives etc